austenld/austenld.github.io/_posts/2018-8-2-IMS-Theory.md

 title: Introduction IMS Theory
 ---

-This is an introduction to the basics of ion mobility spectrometry (IMS).
-The purpose of this page is to introduce you to the concept of IMS and how ions behave in neutral gasses.
-The structure and content of this page is based upon lecture slides written by Dr. Bill Siems.

-Variables in IMS
-================

 Here we introduce the commonly referenced variables which will be discussed in further detail.
 These variables are grouped into three
 categories: instrument-state, mass, and measured quantities.

+Variables in IMS
+================

 Instrument-State Variables: $$(L, V, E)$$ and $$(N, T, P)$$
 -------------------------------------------------------